 We’re currently seeking candidates for the following positions:

-The ideal candidate brings superior people management skills, a high level of energy and innovation and thrives in a fast-paced environment.
+The ideal candidate brings a high level of energy and innovation, thrives in a fast-paced environment, seeks to collaborate, and has demonstrated an unwavering commitment to youth in crisis, social justice and prevention.
 Flexibility, strong organizational skills, effective written and oral communication skills, and a nuanced understanding of NRS’ diverse and broad audiences will be key for success in this role.
-This position reports to the Chief Program Officer, will serve as a key member of the organization’s Leadership Team and will be instrumental in ensuring consistent, high-quality delivery of NRS’ services.
+This position reports to the Chief Program Officer (CPO) and will be instrumental in integrating training, quality assurance and diversity, equity, inclusion and justice (DEIJ) principles into all aspects of NRS’ service delivery systems.
+This position is based in Chicago and operates under a hybrid work schedule.

 Crisis Services Supervisor (CSS)